softeng-feup/open-cx-jakepaulers/docs/Report.md

 The goal of this subsection is to document the high-level physical structure of the software system (machines, connections, software components installed, and their dependencies) using UML deployment diagrams or component diagrams (separate or integrated), showing the physical structure of the system.

 It should describe also the technologies considered and justify the selections made.
 Examples of technologies relevant for openCX are, for example, frameworks for mobile applications (Flutter vs ReactNative vs ...), languages to program with microbit, and communication with things (beacons, sensors, etc.).

 ### Prototype

 <!--

 To help on validating all the architectural, design and technological decisions made, we usually implement a vertical prototype, a thin vertical slice of the system.

 In this subsection please describe in more detail which, and how, user(s) story(ies) were implemented.

 -->

-For this first prototype, we decided to tackle our Story #1, which states that "As a conference atendee, I want to be able to easily ask questions to the host, so that I get to understand the subject better and faster.", this being the basis of our app.
+For the second prototype we tackled our user stories #2, which states "As a conference host, I want my audience to be able to assist each other on questions they might have, so that I'll have more time to explain other harder questions.", as well as story #3 "As a user, I want to be able to upvote questions I find relevant, and downvote questions I find off-topic, so that the time is used to answer questions that people find the most important.".

-We've layed out the general structure of a conference room forum's user interface, and while we still don't have a real database to connect to, we've added the functionality to allow users to create and submit their own questions, which will be temporarily stored by the app and then be displayed in said forum.
+In this increment, we've added the functionality to answer other users' questions, as well as the ability to up/downvote questions.
+Aside from that, we've moved the storage of questions and answers to a database ("Firebase"), instead of storing them client-side.

-In addition, work has also begun on the user interface for the login screen, which for the moment only acts as a redirect to a conference room forum (since we don't have any account data stored for actual logins).
+In addition, we've implemented a working login functionality, which allows for the creation and validation of accounts.
+The account data is then stored in the database and used for validation of login attempts.

 ---